danielklim/resume/src/general.md

 <div markdown="1" class='cat-body' id='pubs'>

+Lim, D. "Cyber Officers Must be Technical Experts Too."
+Army Magazine.
+May, 2018.

 Lim, D. 2014.
 A Method and System for Creating a List of Organizations Based on an Individual's Preferences and Personal Characteristics.
-U.S. Patent Application 14257986, filed April 2014.
-Patent Pending.
+U.S. Patent Application 14257986, April 2014.

 Lim, D. "Immigration Policy, Native Institutions and Incorporation Among Marriage Migrants in Korea."
 Unpublished paper.
 Presented at the Midwest Political Science Association Conference 2012, Chicago, IL.